Anglican Catholic Church: History

+In 1988 the church reported 12,000 members, with 200 parishes and priests, in the United States.
+Worldwide membership included an additional 8,000 members.
+In addition to the eight dioceses in the United States, there were missionary dioceses in Australia, South Africa, Columbia, and the United Kingdom.
+At the 1989 Provincial Synod, Archbishop Louis Falk proposed that the Anglican Catholic Church become a worldwide traditional alternative to the Anglican Communion.
+In 1990, the ACC was reported to have 10 dioceses, 14 bishops and 200 U.S. congregations serving 20,000 people.

-In 1991 a number of parishes left the Anglican Catholic Church to merge with the American Episcopal Church and form the Anglican Church in America.
-In 1997 additional parishes left and formed the Holy Catholic Church (Anglican Rite).
+Due to resistance to aspects of Falk's plan, in 1991 a number of parishes left the Anglican Catholic Church to merge with the American Episcopal Church and form the Anglican Church in America, and Falk left the ACC to become primate of the newly formed Traditional Anglican Communion.
+In 1997 additional parishes and five bishops left and formed the Holy Catholic Church (Anglican Rite).

 Since 1990 the Anglican Catholic Church has expanded to six continents and nearly two dozen countries, including the Americas, the United Kingdom, Australia, and Africa, so that today the Anglican Catholic Church has over 250 parish churches and missions worldwide, and at the end of 2015 the membership of the Original Province was counted as 30,711.
 Worldwide mission and development is done through the St. Paul Mission Society, which was founded to "provide funding, personnel, and other forms of support for domestic and international missions," and to assist in "the amelioration, relief, and assistance of persons and communities distressed by natural or man-made events or disasters or by adverse social or political situations."
 Based in the US, the main focus of the Society is in the developing world.
-In 1982 the ACC created the Missionary Diocese of the Caribbean and New Granada and consecrated Justo Pastor Ruiz its first bishop.
 At Provincial Synod, October 2007, Wilson Garang and his Diocese of Aweil in Sudan were received into the Anglican Catholic Church.
 In 2015, the number of ACC dioceses in South Africa grew to four.
-At the 24th Provincial Synod, in September 2021, a new province, the Province of South Africa, was canonically erected.
+At the 24th Provincial Synod, in September 2021, a new province, the province of South Africa, was canonically erected.
+In 2024, the ACC expanded into Tanzania.
+Archbishop Haverland intalled Bp.
+Kutta as the first ACC bishop in Tanzania on September 15, 2024.